sonal2223/SampleRepo/README.md

 # 📘 Sample Repository

 ## 🌟 Note
-This is my first GitHub repository, created for learning and practice.
+This is my first GitHub repository, created for implementation,learning and practice.